 New Zealand Business Number: 9429042911166

-The Trusts origins are in a grant made on the 27th October 1852 when the Crown gave a parcel of land comprising approx 73 acres to Rev James Watkin, the Superintendent of Wesleyan Missions "in trust for the use of and towards the maintenance of a school therein mentioned so long as religious education, industrial training, and instruction in the English language shall be given to the youth educated therein"; on 10 July 1869, approx 261 acres in the Foxton area; and on 23 November 1868 approx 2 acres in the township of Foxton.
+The Trusts origins are in a grant made on the 27th October 1852 when the Crown gave a parcel of land comprising approximately 73 acres to Rev James Watkin, the Superintendent of Wesleyan Missions "in trust for the use of and towards the maintenance of a school therein mentioned so long as religious education, industrial training, and instruction in the English language shall be given to the youth educated therein".
+Additionalland was given on 10 July 1869 or 261 acres in the Foxton area; and again on 23 November 1868 (2 acres in the township of Foxton).

 With the adoption of The Wellington Methodist Charitable and Educational Trusts Act 1916 (later amended) , these properties were transferred from individuals to the new Board.
 Today, only the farm (at Moutoa, near Foxton) is owned by the Board.